Systematic Review: literature searching (Standalone)

 Target Audience: Postgraduate research students and research staff undertaking a systematic review.

-Pre-recorded lecture video delivered by librarians from the Research Support Team, with online resources to assist with systematic reviews and quiz to check understanding.
+Pre-requisites Some experience of searching literature databases, such as MEDLINE or PsycINFO.
+It is also recommended that you attend the relevant discipline workshop in the 'Researcher information skills for new researchers in...'
+Arts, Engineering, M&HS, Science or Social Sciences prior to this course.
+Process Pre-recorded lecture video delivered by librarians from the Research Support Team, with online resources to assist with systematic reviews and quiz to check understanding.
 This is a stand alone course to be completed anytime.
 To receive a certificate of completion you must complete the quiz.
+Course Description

 A Systematic Review is a particular methodological approach to the literature review.
 This course is applicable to all disciplines but researchers who are undertaking medical and health related research may find the course of particular relevance.
 Literature searching for Systematic Reviews must be comprehensive with the methods used being both transparent and reproducible.
 In this session, we suggest ways to approach this task.